The ICF Summit Goes Virtual!

 Summit Theme: From Smart to Intelligent

 You probably know what a Smart City is.
 “Smart” is about applying technology to make cities work better, faster and cheaper.
-It is like automating a factory.
-Install the sensors, cameras, computers and network connections.
-Integrate them all with software, big data and artificial intelligence.
 Better data leads to better decisions, and automation lets you do more with less labor.
 It’s a win for the city, its residents and taxpayers.

 But cities, of whatever size, are not just collections of technology and infrastructure.
-They are stories, living and breathing.
 They have their roots in the first decisions of people to settle in that place, to group together by a riverbank or lake or ocean, or at a sheltered place where roads crossed and both water and fuel could be found.
 The visible parts of the city – and today, the invisible elements of the digital web being weaved within it – are the outward signs of an inward spirit.
 The life of a city, the spirit of the place, begins with its people.

 Who Attends the Summit?